rockyluke/macos-tips/README.md

 # Disclaimer

-Read carefully the manual before using any commands on OS X.
+Read carefully the manual before using any commands on macsOS.

 ```bash
 $ man man